atharvhiremath/atharvhiremath/README.md

 - 👋 Hi, I’m @atharvhiremath
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in learning new thingsss

 <!---